SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 * Add a scene exception (alternative name for a show) hopefully this will allow you to snatch the episode.

 On Linux those Unicode errors generally only happen when you haven't set your locale correctly.
 Make sure its UTF-8.

+## How to switch to a older sickrage version?

+Its possible to switch between different versions of sickrage.
+This can be handy for troubleshooting, or if your device has problems with the latest versions.
+For this you can use the git checkout command. for example. :

+`git checkout v2016.10.20-1`

+This will update/downgrade your installation to the v2016.10.20-1 release.
+A compleete list of the releases/version can be found [here.](https://github.com/SickRage/SickRage/releases) (Dont forget to disable the auto update function if you dont want to update.)
+Also be aweare that we dont support older/outdated Sickrage versions.